Challenging a benefit decision - where to start

 If you miss the 1 month deadline, it’s still worth sending your mandatory reconsideration.
 You’ll need to explain why your application was late - the DWP are more likely to accept it if you have a good reason.

-You can appeal Child Benefit or Guardian’s Allowance decisions in an independent tribunal as long as you asked for mandatory reconsideration within 13 months of the decision.
+You can appeal Child Benefit or Guardian’s Allowance decisions in an independent tribunal within 13 months of the mandatory reconsideration decision.

 More useful information